aiming-taxonomy/glossary/readme.md

 Quickly moving your crosshair to the next target at a high-speed with the intention of landing directly on the target in order to quickly eliminate it.
 Often requires [microadjustment](#microcorrection) after the [flick](#flicking) due to the speed of the movement resulting in errors.

-## Hand Indepencence

-The ability to counteract the effect of strafe movement on your crosshair and perform aiming tasks/skills

 ## Hipfire

 Referring to your [FoV](#field-of-view-fov) and [sensitivity](#sensitivity) while not [aiming down sights (ADS)](#aim-down-sights-ads).